Two hours of stylish gameplay from Persona 5 Scramble: The Phantom Strikers

 By My Nintendo Information Admin

-Two entire hours of action-packed gameplay has been captured from the upcoming epic musou styled recreation Persona 5 Scramble: The Phantom Strikers.
-The footage was handily uploaded by Japanese YouTube channel Amari Odorokanai Gacchiman wa Horror Sport Bakari Yatteiru.
-Whereas we’re nonetheless ready to listen to of a western launch date, Persona 5 Scramble: The Phantom Strikers shall be arriving in Japan on 20th February.
+Two complete hours of action-packed gameplay has been captured from the upcoming epic musou styled recreation Persona 5 Scramble: The Phantom Strikers.
+The footage was handily uploaded by Japanese YouTube channel Amari Odorokanai Gacchiman wa Horror Recreation Bakari Yatteiru.
+Whereas we’re nonetheless ready to listen to of a western launch date, Persona 5 Scramble: The Phantom Strikers might be arriving in Japan on 20th February.

 By way of